tri-cods/html-css/README.md

 [Next>>>](sections/introduction.md)

-# HTML and CSS Workshop
+# Introduction to HTML and CSS

 Through this workshop, participants will be introduced to two basic languages used in web development and design: HTML and CSS.